-They were also given a bowl of sugar, spoon and weighing balance.
+They were also given a bowl of sugar, a spoon and weighing balance.

-The young scientists then weighed out sugar, adding it to their beaker of water, stirring it until it had all dissolved.
+The young scientists then weighed out sugar, adding it to their beaker of water and stirring it until it had all dissolved.

 They made sure they kept track of the amount of sugar they had added.

 When they had all finished and noted down how much sugar they had been able to dissolve in their beaker of water, Mrs. Bates asked for their results which she plotted on this graph: